TechnoSavage/CTF/HTB/Challenges/Debugging_Interface.md

 # Name: Debugging Interface
 ## Category: Hardware
 ## Difficulty: Very Easy
+## Description: We accessed the embedded device's asynchronous serial debugging interface while it was operational and captured some messages that were being transmitted over it.
+Can you decode them?

 ### Download and extract zip archive that contains ```debugging_interface_signal.sal```
 - .sal is the file extension for Saleae Logic